LAMurakami/aws/README.md

 a three digit numerical order for the sites.
 Force apache2 to read any changes in configuration files with:
 <pre>systemctl reload apache2</pre>

-* lam_archive_rebuild.bash is a script to rebuild a tar archive if anything has changed since the archive was last rebuilt.
-By not rebuilding the archive if nothing has changed the data transmitted to a remote copy of the backups is reduced.
-The whole archive will be transmitted if any file changes but the archive is compressed.
-The archive rebuild should only be run on the master system and not on clones.
-The script is linked into the backup directory with:
-<pre>ln -s /var/www/lam/lam_archive_rebuild.bash \
-/mnt/efs/aws-lam1-ubuntu/lam</pre>
-The script will only run if the archive file already exists as it is used as the Newer reference.
-Create a zero byte archive file with an old date with:
-<pre>touch -d 1955-05-20 /mnt/efs/aws-lam1-ubuntu/lam.tgz</pre>

-* site_perl-LAM contains perl modules to be linked into site_perl.
-The modules simplify a number of cgi perl routines used in both Public and Private scripts of the sites.

 See Also:
 * [no-ssl repo README.md](https://github.com/LAMurakami/no-ssl#readme)